captainmeta4/captainmeta4_assist/README.md

 # Captainmeta4 Assist

-This is a personal use bot to help me out on reddit.
-It runs under my personal reddit account, /u/captainmeta4.
+These are some miscellaneous scripts/bots that help me out with stuff.